About the Bora Laskin Faculty of Law

 You are required to take the LSAT, which is administered several times throughout the year in several locations across Canada and the United States, or remotely as the currently offered LSAT Flex option.
 It is not necessary to apply to the Faculty of Law prior to registering for the LSAT.

 If you write the LSAT more than once, the highest test result reported by the Law School Admission Council in the year you apply will be used for admission.
-LSAT scores within the past 5 years (on or after June 2019) may be used.
+LSAT scores from within the past 6 years (on or after June 2019) may be used.

 Lakehead University does not set a minimum LSAT score requirement.
 The weight given to the LSAT varies depending on fulfilling other elements of the application.